 The Walsh Granite JV was responsible for procuring key materials and bridge components in order to benefit from economies of scale while allowing the bridge subcontractors to focus on efficient bridge construction.

 Traffic control plans were developed for each bridge to provide adequate access and staging of materials and equipment, while minimizing the impact the communities and traveling public.

 This was the first multi-asset PPP to be undertaken in the US.

 At a par value of $721.5M, this was the largest issuance of Private Activity Bonds for a P3 transaction.

 This was the first PPP project in the US to utilize a performance bond with an accelerated adjudication period, which S&P credited in their ratings rationale as providing greater certainty to investors.

 As part of its bid, PWKP developed Alternative Technical Concepts to achieve PennDOT’s goals and maximize value for the Project.
 These alternate proposals provided a solution that would expedite bridge replacements, reduce construction costs, minimize impacts to traffic and reduce maintenance requirements.

 Local economic impacts

-The construction plan envisions that the majority of bridge construction work will be performed by approximately 18 different Pennsylvania-based subcontractors.
-A local approach that will see the design and construction of the bridges completed within PennDOT’s challenging 36 month program.
-The majority of construction personnel will be members of various local trade unions.
+The construction plan envisioned that the majority of bridge construction work would be performed by approximately 18 different Pennsylvania-based subcontractors.
+A local approach that saw the design and construction of the bridges completed within PennDOT’s challenging 36-month program.
+The majority of construction personnel were members of various local trade unions.

-The large quantity of construction materials required for the project will be primarily sourced from suppliers and fabricators located in and near Pennsylvania, providing a large and steady volume of orders over the 3 year construction period.
+The large quantity of construction materials required for the project was primarily sourced from suppliers and fabricators located in and near Pennsylvania, providing a large and steady volume of orders over the 3-year construction period.